sgeos/sgeos.github.io/_posts/2016-02-16-ion-dtn-as-a-service-on-freebsd.markdown

 chmod 666 /usr/local/iondtn/ion.log
 {% endhighlight %}

+The following command can be used to clear the log without changing the owner or permissions.

+{% highlight sh %}
+echo -n "" >/usr/local/iondtn/ion.log
+{% endhighlight %}

 Enable the **iondtn** service in **/etc/rc.conf**.
 Only the iondtn_enable line is required.
 Removing this line or changing the value to "NO" will disable